Glossary Pricing Analytics

 What is Pricing Analytics?

-It allows businesses to identify opportunities for revenue optimization, understand the demand for their products and services, and visualize how customers respond to different pricing strategies, and anticipate competitors’ moves.
+It allows businesses to identify opportunities for revenue optimization, understand the demand for their products and services, visualize how customers respond to different pricing strategies, and anticipate competitors’ moves.

 By analyzing historical data, companies can also identify which products are more profitable over time and adjust their prices accordingly.